Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Limitations

 \section{Limitations}

-Due to data governance constraints, our experiments are limited to open-weight models with a maximum of 72 billion parameters, and we benchmark only 12 models across two binary classification datasets.
-This may limit generalizability to closed systems, larger scales, and multi-class settings.
-While the two cohorts span distinct clinical domains, affective disorders and cognitive decline, both involve binary classification over structured tabular records paired with structural MRI, and it remains an open question whether the scaffold effect generalizes to other imaging modalities, such as fMRI or PET, or to tasks with richer label spaces where the decision boundary is less discrete.
+Our study is limited to open-weight models up to 72B parameters, evaluated on two binary classification cohorts.
+Generalization to closed systems, larger scales, and multi-class or richer clinical tasks remains open.
+All results use deterministic (greedy) decoding for reproducibility, and we do not examine whether the effect persists under sampling-based decoding.

-Our contrastive confidence analysis is conducted on the two models exhibiting the highest gains on \textsc{FOR2107}, and the 70-80\% estimate of prompt framing contribution should be interpreted in this context, as it may not hold uniformly across the full model set.
-Furthermore, F1 differences between conditions are not accompanied by significance tests, and future work should establish whether the observed margins are statistically reliable across repeated sampling and dataset splits.
+The preamble-induced gain is not uniform across domains.
+On \textsc{OASIS-3}, where the preamble was not developed, it degrades several models that are already competitive under text-only input, consistent with negative transfer.
+We therefore describe the effect as an in-domain vulnerability whose direction and magnitude are domain- and model-dependent, rather than a gain that transfers across clinical settings.

-Our expert case study relies on a single clinical psychologist.
-Recruiting qualified annotators for this task is non-trivial: evaluating VLM reasoning traces against patient-level clinical records requires both domain expertise and familiarity with the specific instruments used in \textsc{FOR2107}, a combination that severely constrains the available annotator pool.
-We therefore treat Section~\ref{sec:multimodal_inference} as a qualitative expert case study rather than a definitive quantitative evaluation.
-While the directional patterns across conditions are consistent and interpretable, the absolute scores should be regarded as indicative rather than definitive, and future work with multiple independent raters would be needed to establish reliable effect sizes for reasoning trace quality.
+Our confidence analysis covers the two models with the highest gain (extended to four in the appendix), so the reported share of the calibration change attributable to prompt framing should be read in that context.
+We emphasize, however, that the generality of the effect does not rest on this subset: its presence across all twelve models is shown by the swap-image result (Section~\ref{subsec:results}) and its consistency across families by the false-modality ablation (Section~\ref{sec:preamble}).

-Our preference alignment via MPO successfully suppresses MRI-referencing behavior but does not produce factually correct reasoning traces.
-Constructing a preference dataset that rewards genuinely evidence-grounded inference would require annotated traces from clinical psychologists, which is costly and not yet available at the scale needed for robust fine-tuning.
-More fundamentally, the results suggest that the effect is deeply entangled with the model's broader inferential capacity, and that lightweight post-hoc alignment cannot disentangle the two.
-Whether alternative strategies, such as supervised invariance training, modality dropout during pretraining, or causal intervention objectives, could decouple the scaffold trigger from genuine multimodal reasoning remains an open question.
+The preliminary expert case study uses a single clinical psychologist, since qualified annotators for patient-level \textsc{FOR2107} traces are scarce.
+We therefore treat it as a qualitative case study rather than a quantitative evaluation, with absolute scores regarded as indicative and multi-annotator validation left for future work.